KQM-git/TCL/characters/hydro/kokomi.md

 **Notes**
 * The DMG Bonus from **Ceremonial Garment** can be extended if an attack is buffered right before her **Nereid's Ascension** duration ends.
+* The Normal Attack/Charged Attack/Bake-Kurage DMG Bonus are all dynamic.
+  * However, if Kokomi immediately switches after casting Q, the DMG bonus from **Ceremonial Garment** will be snapshotted by her E.
 * Kokomi cannot absorb pre-fed particles during her Elemental Burst animation.

 {% endtab %}